Find Affordable College Courses

 83% Women

 Florida International University is the 7th most popular school in the nation for students seeking a bachelor's degree in health care management.
 Roughly 58,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $4,721 per year, while in-state graduate students, on average, pay $8,912 per year.
-For the 2020-2021 academic year, 286 bachelor's degrees were handed out to health care management majors at FIU.
-Around 94% of these students were from an underrepresented racial-ethnic group, and 83% were women.
+The average in-state tuition for full-time undergraduates is $4,721 per year, while in-state graduate students, on average, pay $9,119 per year.
+During the most recent year for which we have data, 286 people received their bachelor's degree in health care management from FIU.
+Around 91% of these students were from an underrepresented racial-ethnic group, and 83% were women.

 237 Yearly Graduations

 University of Maryland Global Campus comes in at #10 on our list of the most popular colleges offering bachelor's degrees in health care management.
 Each year, around 58,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,344 per year, while in-state graduate students, on average, pay $9,072 per year.
-During the 2020-2021 academic year, 237 people received their bachelor's degree in health care management from UMGC.
-Around 63% of these students were from an underrepresented racial-ethnic group, and 81% were women.
+The average in-state tuition for full-time undergraduates is $7,632 per year, while in-state graduate students, on average, pay $9,432 per year.
+During the most recent year for which we have data, 237 people received their bachelor's degree in health care management from UMGC.
+Of these students, 82% were women and 61% were members of underrepresented racial-ethnic groups.

 #11